Activator Industry Mentors

 This FAQ touches on questions commonly asked before Activators register to be part of the program.
 If you’re already an Activator, check out our ‘getting the most from your residency FAQ’ below.

-The students and teachers you’ll be working with as an Activator are all taking part in Future Anything’s Activate program.
-It’s an in-curriculum program delivered by teachers that replaces their usual teaching in their English, Business, Science, STEM and Civics & Citizenship classes.
+The students and teachers you’ll be working with as an Activator are all taking part in The Future Anything Challenge program. formally called ‘Activate’, it’s an in-curriculum program delivered by teachers that replaces their usual teaching in their English, Business, Science, STEM and Civics & Citizenship classes.

 Students are challenged (and supported) to create enterprising ideas or for-purpose businesses that solve a real-world problem that matters to them.

-Activate usually lasts a whole school term and it culminates in students pitching their innovative, scalable and sustainable ideas in their school’s own ‘shark tank’ style showcase event.
-Students can then also go on to apply for the Future Anything National Finals events.
+The Challenge usually lasts a whole school term and it culminates in students pitching their innovative, scalable and sustainable ideas in their school’s own ‘shark tank’ style showcase event.
+Students can then also go on to apply for the Future Anything Finals events.

 Check out the short video here to hear about the program from students first-hand.

-Activate is designed to build enterprising mindsets, and build capability in six core competencies: Communication, Problem Solving, Critical Thinking, Project Management, and Adaptive Mindset.
+The Future Anything Challenge is designed to build enterprising mindsets, and build capability in six core capabilities: Communication, Creative Thinking, Critical Thinking, Action, Agility and Curiosity.

-During Activate, students are given the challenge “As an entrepreneur, pitch an innovative idea that makes your world a better place”.
+During the Challenge, students are given a version of the mission: “As an entrepreneur, pitch an innovative idea that makes your world a better place”.

-Depending on their Activate subject, this ‘Driving Question’ may be adapted to align with a specific subject area.
+Depending on their Challenge stream, this ‘Driving Question’ may be adapted to align with a specific subject area.
 Check out other Driving Questions here.

 Every school is encouraged to hold their own showcase event with students pitching and/or exhibiting their ideas in a ‘shark tank’ or market style setting.
 This is an inspiring and energising way to celebrate and showcase students’ hard work and accomplishments during the program.